Dates: February 3, 1821 - May 31, 1910

 Samuel Blackwell's business ventures did not do well.
 He moved the family from New York to Jersey City and then to Cincinnati.
 Samuel died in Cincinnati, leaving the family without financial resources.

 Elizabeth Blackwell, her two older sisters Anna and Marian, and their mother opened a private school in Cincinnati to support the family.
+Younger sister Emily Blackwell became a teacher in the school.
 Elizabeth became interested, after initial repulsion, in the topic of medicine and particularly in the idea of becoming a woman physician, to meet the needs of women who would prefer to consult with a woman about health problems.
 Her family religious and social radicalism was probably also an influence on her decision.
 Elizabeth Blackwell said much later that she was also seeking a "barrier" to matrimony.

 Elizabeth Blackwell went to Henderson, Kentucky, as a teacher, and then to North and South Carolina, where she taught school while reading medicine privately.
 She said later, "The idea of winning a doctor's degree gradually assumed the aspect of a great moral struggle, and the moral fight possessed immense attraction for me."
 And so in 1847 she began searching for a medical school that would admit her for a full course of study.